-Prerequisites: PLSC 140; sophomore or above standing
+Prerequisites: PLSC 140

 PLSC 440 PLANT RESISTANCE TO INSECTS - 2 semester hours

 The study of mechanisms of plant resistance to insects' attack and the utilization of insect control by chemical and non-chemicals means.
 Special attention is given to factors related to the cause of resistance and methods of breeding insect restraint varieties of field and horticultural crops.